mgcizzu/oligo-designer-toolsuite/docs/source/_pipelines/scrinshot_probe_designer.rst

 Those off-target regions are identified with the ``BlastNSeedregionLigationsiteFilter`` that removes probes where a BlastN alignment search found off-target sequence matches with a certain coverage and similarity, for which the user has to define thresholds.
 The coverage of the region around the ligation site of the probe by the matching off-target sequence is used as an additional filtering criterion.

 In the third step of the pipeline, the best sets of non-overlapping probes are identified for each gene.
 The ``OligosetGeneratorIndependentSet`` class is used to generate ranked, non-overlapping probe sets where each probe and probe set is scored according to a protocol dependent scoring function, i.e. by the distance to the optimal GC content and melting temperature, weighted by the number of targeted transcripts of the probes in the set.
-In the third step of the pipeline, the best sets of non-overlapping probes are identified for each gene.
-The ``OligosetGeneratorIndependentSet`` class is used to generate ranked, non-overlapping probe sets where each probe and probe set is scored according to a protocol dependent scoring function, i.e. by the distance to the optimal GC content and melting temperature, weighted by the number of targeted transcripts of the probes in the set.
 Following this step all genes with insufficient number of probes (user-defined) are removed from the database and stored in a separate file for user-inspection.